meshery/meshery.io/collections/_posts/2023-12-22-meshery-v07-release-announcement.md

 ### Gain Insights with the New System Dashboard

 With Meshery's new System Dashboard, you can monitor and manage your system with ease.
-Gain insights into your cloud-native infrastructure and make informed decisions.
+Gain insights into your cloud native infrastructure and make informed decisions.
 This dashboard also provides a high-level summarization of your Meshery's deployment capabilities, that is, registered Meshery models, components, connections, relationships, and policies.

 The new dashboard comes with enhanced fine-tuned summaries of your Kubernetes workloads.
 You can now filter your workloads based on all types of Kubernetes API resources.